 LC RX Frontend Model

 The o/e converter is assumed to have infinite bandwidth and a conversion efficiency of hRx [A/W].
-For avalanche PDs (APDs), shot noise is modeled by adding AWGN with an RMS ithermal [A] directly after the PD.
+For avalanche PDs (APDs), shot noise is modeled by adding AWGN with an RMS ishot [A] directly after the PD.
 For Positive-intrinsic-negative (PIN)-PDs, shot noise can be ignored.
 The resulting electrical signal then undergoes a first order high pass with a cutoff frequency of 100 kHz.
 Thereafter, thermal noise is added to the signal, having an RMS of ithermal [A].
 Subsequently, an automatic gain control (AGC) compensates for the overall losses through TX, channel, and RX.
 Finally, the signal passes through a low-pass filter, whose cut-off frequency should be matched to the required RX signal width like at the TX in order to minimize the overall noise power.
 For example, fg could be 20, 100 or 200 MHz.

 The following MATLAB-code can be used to generate the LC RX model filter: